codeforamerica/beyondtransparency/chapters/chapter20.md

 Our efforts toward transparency through open data sparked a citizen-led, quality-of-life movement in the state.

-### The Essentials of Data-Driven Government Success
+### The Essentials of Data-Driven Government Success {.western}

 After five years at StateStat, I felt like we had a good method for using data to make better decisions and engage the community.
 The three basic guidelines I developed were to:

--   Curate data and inform people about the government conversation.
+Curate data and inform people about the government conversation.

 -   Let developers access the data and allow the ecosystem to flourish.

--   Nurture a collaborative environment where data analysts talk with the government and developers, and everyone understands the big picture and feels empowered to take risks and set ambitious goals.
+Nurture a collaborative environment where data analysts talk with the government and developers, and everyone understands the big picture and feels empowered to take risks and set ambitious goals.

 Meanwhile, Governor O’Malley defined the leadership style needed to be successful.
 He bred this technology-based accountability into every